 School Based Mental Health Services are provided to eligible students in the school setting.
 Evaluations, short term mental health treatment, information and referral services and group therapy services are available.

 Injection Clinic services are provided to clients who receive injectable medications to treat mental health conditions.
-This program has improved medication compliance, contributed to stability in the community and has prevented re-admissions for many clients who require this type of service.
+This program has improved medication compliance, contributed to stability in the community and has prevented re-admissions for many clients who require this type of treatment.

 Patient Assistance Program

 Patient Assistance Program is designed to assist those without health insurance by accessing mental health medications from pharmaceutical companies and the national AmeriCare program.

 Nursing Services are provided to individuals who require assistance in dealing with medication related issues in between visits with their psychiatrist or nurse practitioners.
 Our nursing staff triage issues for our medical providers, coordinate care with other medical providers, facilitate lab work and other related activities designed to ensure that issues are identified and resolved as efficiently as possible.

 Peer Support Services

-Peer Support Services are provided to individuals with mental health problems by staff members with lived experience with their own mental health and who have been through specialized training.
-These services are provided through our Mental Health Recovery Center, located in the Black's Building in downtown Waterloo.
-Services include one on one visits in the community, support groups, creative writing classes, movies, monthly meals and other related activities designed to help individuals with mental health problems increase/improve their social skills, symptom management skills and overall recovery.
+Peer Support Services are provided to individuals with mental health problems by staff members with lived experience with their own mental health and who have been through been through specialized training.
+These services are provided through our Mental Health Recovery Center, located at 624-626 Commercial Street in Waterloo.
+Services include one-on-one visits in the community, support groups, creative writing classes, movies, monthly meals and other related activities designed to help individuals with mental health problems increase/improve their social skills, symptom management skills and overall recovery.